agaveingit/agaveingit/README.md

 	}
 }
 ```
-## About Me
+---

-I'm a backend developer that in love with Python, Go, and PHP.
-I've work with frameworks like Laravel, django, and flask and I use tools like git and docker to help me.
+- I'm in love with Python, PHP, and Go (currently learning on this).

-I also planned to be a mobile apps developer.
+- I use tools like git and docker to help me.

-Currently I'm working on my [App List](https://github.com/agaveingit/django-myapps) that built with python in django.
+- Want lo learn mobile apps development.

-## Let's Connect
+---

 - [Instagram](https://www.instagram.com/agung.fhd)
 <!-- [LinkedIn](https://www.linkedin.com/in/agung-prabowo-145199331)-->
 - [E-Mail](mailto:holhokgorgok@gmail.com)